SEEKERS RATHER THAN BELIEVERS

 The Outback Journey--Australia Scott Angus

-New information: The Hidden Messages of Jesus: How the Gnostic Gospels Change Christianity, by Larry A. Angus was published April 2012; the book is based on this web site, after five years of responses, and gives academic grounds for the relevance of the Gnostics for today.
+New information: The Hidden Messages of Jesus: How the Gnostic Gospels Change Christianity, by Larry A. Angus was first published April 2012; the book is based on this web site.
+It gives academic and common sense grounds for the relevance of the Gnostics and these new gospels for today.
+Now there is a new revised version -- clearer, bolder, and direct -- published December 1st, 2013.

-For information and a link to the book, go to the Contact Page.
 Certainly, it is not essential for you to sign on to this network, but the book gives far more information and documentation.
-Easiest access: amazonbooks.com.
-Type in the name of the book.
+For a link go to the Contact Page (accessed above).
+Or go to : amazonbooks.com.
+Type in the name of the book (The Hidden Messages of Jesus).
 If you do order or read it, please send your comments to angusla2011@gmail, and I will respond.

-These new gospels bring the unexpected news that there were early Christians who were not locked into narrow and absoloute beliefs and myths.
+These new gospels bring the unexpected news that there were early Christians who were not locked into narrow and absolute beliefs and myths.
 Instead, they reveal that "gnosis" for them meant one's relationship--as in knowing another, especially Christ and God--not some secret knowledge!
 This knowing was led by searching for the truth--not declaring it as so many have done including those in the early church who literally put in writing that only they knew the truth of God.
 Faith was not a system of beliefs but foremost a spiritual journey.
 The book isn't about making one Gnostics, but how these hidden gospels inspire Christians to be, as the Gnostics tried to be, honest, open, loving,seekers of God.
+For more information, open the tabs at the top of this page.
+Thanks!